 What Are Some of the Challenges in Becoming Compliant?

 The process of compliance must begin with a comprehensive security assessment.
-It is imperative to identify the location of sensitive information.
-It is best to create a compliance team to monitor CUI and include all staff members in all processes.
-Though there are no guidelines outlined for the DFARS assessment, you should plan on running a security assessment two times or more per year, in addition to whenever your company implements any changes to relevant operations.
+It's important to identify the location of sensitive information and create a compliance team to monitor CUI while including all staff members in all processes.
+Though there are no guidelines outlined for the DFARS assessment, you should plan on running a security assessment two or more times per year, and run an additional security assessment whenever your company implements a change to relevant operations.

-In addition, you must restrict access controls as subject to the standards expressed in NIST SP800-171.
-Given the extensive nature of cloud-based systems and most breaches are initiated by stolen login credentials, this is a crucial step in becoming DFARS-compliant.
-The principle of least privilege can help mitigate any risks and foster compliance, as having employees only accessing any data required for their jobs will limit any potential difficulties.
+You must also restrict access controls as subject to the standards expressed in NIST SP800-171.
+Given the extensive nature of cloud-based systems and that most breaches are initiated by stolen login credentials, this is a crucial step in becoming DFARS-compliant.
+The principle of least privilege can help mitigate any risks and foster compliance, as having employees only access data required for their jobs will limit potential difficulties.